Tara Geonette allowed herself a smile. She exhaled slowly and enjoyed the moment.

 That first date had not gone as he expected, she thought.
 At least he died looking into her emerald eyes.

 Tara pointed and commanded.
-He was clumsy at first, but quickly, her newest thrall was gathering various fungus from around the cave and bringing them to her cooking station.
+He was clumsy at first, but quickly, her newest zombie was gathering various fungus from around the cave and bringing them to her cooking station.

 Good.
 Another servant.
 And another guard to protect her while she slept.